To our catalog of available CDs

 Wurtsboro: Two Cemeteries.
 Gonsalus Cemetery and Sylvan Cemetery (formerly Kings Highway Cemetery) -- Wurtsboro, Sullivan County, NY.
 Collected by Gertrude Barber (1930).
 See our Wurtsboro/Town of Mamakating page for more information.

-The family Bible of William Bonnel, a miller in Liberty, NY, originally of Goshen, CT.
+The family Bible of William Bonell, a miller in Liberty, NY, originally of Goshen, CT.
 This is a FREE DOWNLOAD.

 Presbyterian Church, Monticello, New York, Centennial (1909).
 See our Monticello page for more information.